Warning: Increasing Frequency of Climate Change-Induced Panic Attacks!

 If you know me, you know I’m not kidding – at least I’m not alone with my climate anxiety, which makes me feel a little better, thank you.

 I have a good excuse for my blogging delinquency: I’ve been spending my daily computer time participating in a World Bank-sponsored online course* about climate change.
-You’ve probably already suspected that this topic is a favorite of mine – relevant posts are over there to the right under ‘A Changing Planet‘.
+You’ve probably already suspected that this topic is a favorite of mine – relevant posts are over there to the right under ‘A Warming Planet‘.
 It’s something I’ve been worried about for years.
 No, wait – even longer: CO2 emissions & how they’re warming the earth’s atmosphere were also the sub-text of working at the Regional Transportation Commission, & of the lifestyle we enjoy here in lovely (drought & flood-prone) Santa Cruz, California.

 This class is really sounding the alarm bells, though.
 With new facts.
 Revised & (omg YIKES!) shocking projections by the world’s preeminent scientists.
 Reviews of new & upcoming reports from the International Panel on Climate Change (IPCC).
 What will happen if we continue with our (admittedly often useful) delusion & denial strategies & keep burning fossil fuels like there’s no tomorrow.